SreeshaKS/statistical_learning/README.md

 A basic problems in Natural Language Processing is part-of-speech tagging, in which the goal is to mark every word in a sentence with its part of speech (noun, verb, adjective, etc.).
 Sometimes this is easy: a sentence like “Blueberries are blue” clearly consists of a noun, verb, and adjective, since each of these words has only one possible part of speech (e.g., “blueberries” is a noun but can’t be a verb).
 Your goal in this part is to implement part-of-speech tagging in Python, using Bayes networks.

+#### Approach
+Goal of this problem is to mark each word in the sentence with its part of speech.
+The given training data has 12 parts of speeches, and they are followed by the word in the sentence.
+There are three different Baye's net model that needs to be modeled using training data and accuracy for the not seen data has to be predicted using these models.
+Using Training data, we found the initial probabilities, emission probability P(wi | si) and transition probabilities p(Si | Si-1).
+We also stored the part of speech tags and words in an dictianary along with part of speech probabilities.
+Probabilities for words which are not observed in the training set are set to be 1/10^10.

+- Simplified model: This model uses basics of Bayes Nets.
+Each word in the sentence is associated to only one part of speech tag. and select the best among them.
+THe max probability of the word given the part of speech is multiplied by part of speech probability to get the final results.
+- For the Viterbi model: In this model, words have more than one independence to each other than the simple word to pos dependency.
+We used the maximum probability till each word in the sentence. and also the max proability in the state before which are pre-calculated.
+- Posterior: Simple: Calculated logs of emission probabilities and returned the sum HMM Viterbi: Calculated logs of emission probabilities and transition probabilities Complex:
+#### Assumptions
+For all the models, if we encounter a new word, emission probability was set to be 1/10^10
 ***
 ### [Part 2: Ice tracking](https://github.iu.edu/cs-b551-fa2021/amanurk-arushuk-sskuruva-a3/tree/master/part2)